Study that follows the lives of the Enslaved

 Towson, MD (2020)

-The project originally focused on tracing the legacy of the enslaved people who were either immediately or gradually manumitted by the terms of the 1829 will of Charles Carnan Ridgely, the 15th governor of the state of Maryland and owner of many hundreds of enslaved workers along with the 25,000-acre Hampton Plantation.
-The research soon expanded to include a broader discussion of slavery and forced labor at Hampton.
-The expanded narrative includes information on freedom seekers who escaped from slavery and individuals freed by Maryland’s general emancipation in 1864.
-Additional studies examined the key neighborhoods providing refuge and a new beginning in Baltimore City and County and beyond.
+This project originally focused on tracing the legacy of the enslaved people who were either immediately or gradually manumitted, or set free, by the terms of the 1829 will of Charles Carnan Ridgely.
+The 15th governor of the state of Maryland, Ridgley was the proprietor of the 25,000-acre Hampton Plantation where hundreds of people were enslaved.
+The project’s principal investigator sought approval to include a broader discussion of chattel slavery and forced labor at Hampton.
+The expanded narrative includes information about people enslaved by Governor Ridgely’s son John who actively sought their freedom and or were freed by Maryland’s general emancipation in 1864.
+Additional studies examined the key neighborhoods providing refuge and new beginnings in the Baltimore area and beyond.

 Full Pdf: Ethnographic Overview and Assessment Report